iamanimesh11/Real-Time-ETL-of-Road-Traffic-Weather-Monitoring/README.md

 - **🐳 Fully Dockerized Architecture**
-  Deploy the entire stack with a single `docker-compose up --build` — no manual setup.
+  Deploy the entire stack with a single `docker-compose up --build`-no manual setup.

 - **⚙️ Real-Time ETL Pipeline with Kafka Streaming**
   Data is streamed in real-time using Apache Kafka, then processed via Python-based ETL jobs and stored in PostgreSQL.